Questions about Humidor

-1. How can I check if the hygrometer works well?
+How can I check if the hygrometer works or not?

 You could please take the hygrometer off the humidor, and expose it to other environments.
 Wait and check if the reading changes.
 If yes, the hygrometer is working; while if not, there may be some problem with the hygrometer.
 Please contact us and we will help you figure it out and send you a new replacement.

-You could please have a salt test to check the accuracy.
+You could please have a Salt Test to check the accuracy.
 (1) Prepare a small food storage bag that zips, a tiny cup or bottle cap from a 20-ounce soda or distilled water, some table salt.
 (2) Fill the cap with salt and add enough water.
 Don't add so much water that the salt dissolves; you just want it to be wet.
 (3) Put the cap and the hygrometer inside the baggie, and zip it up.
-(4) Wait about 6 hrs and read the hygrometer.
-If it’s accurate, it should show a humidity of around 75 percent.
+(4) Wait about 6-12 hrs and read the hygrometer.
+If it’s accurate, it should show a humidity of around 75% RH.